PolymerGuy/AXITOM/paper.md

 # Summary
 The ability to picture the internals of a body in a non-destructive way is vital for both diagnostics and research in a broad range of fields.
-Tomography is the imaging of sections within a body and is typically performed by imaging of the body by a penetrating wave and subsequently reconstructing the internals of the body by employing a reconstruction algorithm.
+Tomography is the imaging of sections within a body and is typically performed by acquiring projection of the body by using a penetrating wave, and subsequently reconstructing the sections of the body by employing a reconstruction algorithm.
 There are cases, which allows for simplification of the tomographic problem, one of them being the presence of symmetries within the tomogram.
 Axis-symmetry reduces the tomographic reconstruction into the inversion of the Abel transform, which can be obtained from a single projection, having a fractional acquisition cost compared to typical datasets.
 In home-laboratory X-ray setups, X-rays are distributed in space as a conical beam rather than parallel rays, and such a beam geometry has to be accounted for in the reconstruction of the tomogram.